ReddingLab/Learning/protocols/Histone Maleimide Labeling.md

 1. Add Atto488 maleimide to histone:

-* for 5ml desalting column, optimal load volume is 100µl-1.5ml; 200µl
+* for 5ml desalting column, optimal load volume is 100µl-1.5ml; 200µl reaction volumes work well.
-reaction volumes work well.
+* alternative desalting method is to dialyze labeling reaction into labeling buffer in which case you don't need to worry about reaction volumes; dialysis desalting method seems to work well for Atto488 and Atto565

 |                       | 50 mL         | Final Concentration  |